-Teams placing in the Top 3 will receive varying cash prizes, an opportunity to attend the 25th Annual Deal Maker Awards in January, and ACG Intergrowth in April.
+Teams placing in the Top 3 will receive varying cash prizes, an opportunity to attend the 27th Annual Deal Maker Awards in January.

 CASE STUDY AND PRESENTATION FORMAT

 The case study consists of a memo, which is a business issue or problem that the students must analyze and provide recommendations for a particular strategy.
 The case study will be uploaded to the data site.